webmapper/cartiqo-documentation/README.md

 # Cartiqo Technical Specs BETA release

-Cartiqo is a Vector Tile product based on open source geodate of the Netherlands.
+Cartiqo is a Vector Tile product based on open source geo data of the Netherlands.
 It provides a full and detailed map of the Netherlands customizable to your own likes.

 ## Introduction